mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 group appear to be exploration vessels.
 They stop over at Prinxport then conduct some kind of surveying operations over the uninhabited continents of the planet.
-Queries about what these vessels are looking for are met with politely vague answers about ‘ongoing survey projects’ and ‘researching planetary crust behaviour’ that do not serve to enlighten and are obviously not meant to.
+Queries about what these vessels are looking for are met with politely vague answers about 'ongoing survey projects' and 'researching planetary crust behaviour' that do not serve to enlighten and are obviously not meant to.
 Whatever the Darrians may be up to on Prinx, the locals are not greatly bothered by it.
 The Darrian crews that come through